HsinYingLee/DRIT/README.md

 - Due to the usage of adaptive pooling for attribute encoders, our model supports various input size.
 For example, here's the result of Grayscale -> RGB using 340x340 images.
 <img src='imgs/flower.png' width="900px"/>

 - We provide two different methods for combining content representation and attribute vector.
 One is simple concatenation, the other is feature-wise transformation (learn to scale and bias features).
 In our experience, if the translation involves less shape variation (e.g. winter <-> summer), simple concatenation produces better results.
-On the other hand, for the translation with shape variation (e.g. cat <-> dog, photography <-> painting), feature-wise transformation should be used (i.e. set --concat 0) in order to generate diverse results.
+On the other hand, for the translation with shape variation (e.g. cat <-> dog, photography <-> painting), feature-wise transformation should be used (i.e. set `--concat 0`) in order to generate diverse results.

 - In our experience, using the multiscale discriminator often gets better results.
-You can set the number of scales manually with "--dis_scale".
+You can set the number of scales manually with `--dis_scale`.

-- There is a hyper-parameter d_iter which controls the training schedule of the content discriminator.
+- There is a hyper-parameter "d_iter" which controls the training schedule of the content discriminator.
 The default value is d_iter = 3, yet the model can still generate diverse results with d_iter = 1.
-Set "--d_iter 1" if you would like to save some training time.
+Set `--d_iter 1` if you would like to save some training time.

-- We also provide option "--dis_spectral_norm" for using spectral normalization (https://arxiv.org/abs/1802.05957).
+- We also provide option `--dis_spectral_norm` for using spectral normalization (https://arxiv.org/abs/1802.05957).
 We use the code from the master branch of pytorch since pytorch 0.5.0 is not stable yet.
 However, despite using spectral normalization significantly stabilizes the training, we fail to observe consistent quality improvement.
 We encourage everyone to play around with various settings and explore better configurations.

-- Since the log file will be large if you want to display the images on tensorboard, set "--no_img_display" if you like to display only the loss values.
+- Since the log file will be large if you want to display the images on tensorboard, set `--no_img_display` if you like to display only the loss values.